 11. Learn new things.
 Constantly!

 We’ve all done it.
-We pump out an easy project that doesn’t even need a tutorial.
+We pump out an easy project that barely needs a tutorial.
 Easy is nice!

-I personally post about things I know how to do, but when it comes to something I’ve never done, I stall.
+I personally post about things I already know how to do, but when it comes to something I’ve never done, I stall.
 I may even avoid going there.
-But ultimately, it drives me crazy I don’t know how to do it and there’s only one way to fix that…
+But ultimately, it drives me crazy if I want something I don’t know how to make, and there’s only one way to fix that…

 Define what you’d like to create.
 Then google how, or call on a friend.
 Do what it takes!
 But do it.